“Wisdom tells me I am nothing. Love tells me I am everything. And between the two my life flows.”

 • One Earth Sangha’s EcoSattva Training

-• Unified Mindfulness Level 1 Teacher Training (secular system of meditation practice inspired by the teachings of Zen master and neuroscience researcher Shinzen Young)
+• Unified Mindfulness Level 1 Training (secular system of meditation practice inspired by the teachings of Zen master and neuroscience researcher Shinzen Young)

 • PQ (Positive Intelligence) Mental Fitness Training (rooted in neuroscience, psychology, and mindfulness)